Sarah Geronimo: 2014–2017: Perfectly Imperfect and The Great Unknown

-2018–present

-This 15 Me, Miss Granny, and resurgence
+2018–present: This 15 Me and Billboard award

-In 2018, Geronimo announced that she had begun production of a new studio album titled This 15 Me.
+In 2018, Geronimo announced her new studio album titled This 15 Me.
 A celebration of her 15-year career, it yielded the singles "Sandata", "Ganito", and "Duyan".
 An accompanying music video for "Sandata" was released in July; directed by Paul Basinillo, it features Geronimo portraying the role of three different women in different storylines.
 The album was released in April; that same month, she embarked on its accompanying concert tour which began at the Araneta Coliseum.
 It was later followed by a US leg from April to May, and a Dubai leg in September.
 Reviews highlighted and commended Geronimo's musical versatility, vocal abilities, and stage performances.
 (Note: Attributed to multiple references:)

-Joyce Bernal's Miss Granny, an adaptation of the 2014 South Korean film of the same name, was Geronimo's film project of 2018.
-It is about an elderly woman (played by Nova Villa) who transforms into a young lady after visiting a photo studio.
-In preparation for her role, Geronimo visited retirement homes during filming and studied Villa's mannerisms so that she could emulate them in her performance.
-She said of her character: "This is my first time to be a mom [and] to be a grandmother ...
-But it's very challenging for me to imagine that I'm already old."
-Critics praise Geronimo's performance, in particular her singing voice, which was likened and compared to that of Villa, but Oggs Cruz criticized the plot for lacking consistency.
-She also recorded the songs "Kiss Me, Kiss Me" and "Isa Pang Araw" for the film's soundtrack, which won the Best Performance by a Female Recording Artist and Best Song Written for Movie, TV, or Stage Play at the 2019 Awit Awards.
-Gil likened and compared the soundtrack to Filipino pop music from the 1960s and the 1970s.
-For her performance in the film, Geronimo won the Star Award for Best Movie Actress.